More at rubyonrails.org:

 => false

-Once you've created a model and added validations, if that model is created via a web form, you probably want to display an error message when one of the validations fails.
+Once you've defined a model and added validations, you'll want to display an error message when a validation fails during the creation of that model via a web form.

-Because every application handles this kind of thing differently, Rails does not include any view helpers to help you generate these messages directly.
-However, due to the rich number of methods Rails gives you to interact with validations in general, you can build your own.
-In addition, when generating a scaffold, Rails will put some ERB into the _form.html.erb that it generates that displays the full list of errors on that model.
+Since every application handles displaying validation errors differently, Rails does not include any view helpers for generating these messages.
+However, Rails gives you a rich number of methods to interact with validations that you can use to build your own.
+In addition, when generating a scaffold, Rails will put some generated ERB into the _form.html.erb that displays the full list of errors on that model.

 Assuming we have a model that's been saved in an instance variable named @article, it looks like this: